 Cash Back Cards

 The card carries a $95 annual fee, but you’d earn that back after $1,250 in groceries (just spending around $100/month).
-Furthermore, the current offer on the card gives you $150 back after $1,000 in purchases in the first 3 months, which would pay for the annual fee for the first two years.
+Furthermore, the current offer on the card gives you $250 back after $1,000 in purchases in the first three months.
+That would pay for the annual fee for the first two years +.

 You can learn more about the card here.